HL7/davinci-ecdx/input/pagecontent/specification.md

 In most of these situation, there is human involvement needed to find the data, aggregate the data, filter the data and/or approve its release.
 The details for these transaction are described in the *CommunicationRequest plus Task* section and the *Requesting Exchange using Task* sections of the Da Vinci HRex Implementation Guide.

-For CDex Task based transactions the [Hrex Task Data Request Profile] **SHALL** be used by the Payer {:.bg-warning}
+For CDex Task based transactions the [CDex Task Data Request Profile] **SHALL** be used by the Payer {:.bg-warning}

 #### Benefits this Approach